Sno*Drift: A national event in the 1970s and 1980s

-Sno*Drift was held in 1981 with 49 teams entering and 39 finishing.
-Jean Paul Perusse and Jim Brandt took the overall win in their Peugeot 504, while second place was claimed by Randy Black and Fred Baker in a Datsun 510, and third by Bjorn Anderson and Randy Weiser in a Toyota Celica.
+Sno*Drift was held in 1981 with 49 teams entering and 38 finishing.
+Jean-Paul Perusse and Jim Brandt took the overall win in their Peugeot 504, while second place was claimed by Randy Black and Fred Baker in a Datsun 510, and third by Bjorn Anderson and Randy Weiser in a Toyota Celica.
 Niall Leslie and Doug Martin captured the 1981 production class win in a Datsun 200 SX, with second in class going to Gene Henderson and Jim Kloosterman, and third to Guy Light and Jim Brandt, with both teams driving a pair of AMC Eagle SX/4 coupes.

-Sno*Drift saw 50 entries in 1982 with 31 finishing the rally.
+Sno*Drift saw 50 entries in 1982 with 31 finishing the rally even though there was no snow.
 John Buffum and Tom Grimshaw took first with an Audi Quattro, with second going to Rod Millen and John Bellefleur in a Mazda RX-7 and third to Doug Shepherd and Jim Roller in a Colt.
-The production class winners were Guy Light and Jim Brandt in an Oldsmobile Omega, followed by Gene Henderson and Jim Kloosterman in their AMC Eagle SX/4, and Erik Zenz and Lawson Smith in a Saab 99 EMS.
+The production class winners were Guy Light and Jim Brandt in an Oldsmobile Omega, followed by just 24 seconds by Gene Henderson and Jim Kloosterman in their AMC Eagle SX/4, and Erik Zenz and Lawson Smith in a Saab 99 EMS.

-1983, marking the eighth running of the event was also the last of the period run as a national event.
-40 teams entered and 29 finished, with Rod Millen and Michael Parris winning overall in their RX-7, with Mark Klos and Andrew Klos taking second in a Jeep C101 and Don Jankowski and Karen Landau finishing third in a Dodge Charger.
-The Production class was led by a pair of Chargers, the first driven by Cal Landau and Craig Marr, and the second by Dan Coughnour and Eric Marcus with Gene Henderson and Jim Kloosterman finishing third in their AMC Eagle SX/4.
+The 1983 event marked the eighth running of Sno*Drift and was also the last of the period run as a national event.
+A total of 40 teams entered while only 28 finished.
+Rod Millen and Michael Parris won overall in their RX-7, with Mark Klos and Andrew Klos taking second in a Jeep C101, and Don Jankowski and Karen Landau finishing third in a Dodge Charger.
+The Production class was led by a pair of Dodge Chargers, the first driven by Cal Landau and Craig Marr, and the second by Dan Coughnour and Eric Marcus, while Gene Henderson and Jim Kloosterman finished third in their AMC Eagle SX/4.

 Years as a non-national event

 Sno*Drift was run in 1984, but was downgraded from a national event to a coefficient 2 divisional event of the, with 28 entries and 20 finishers.
 The event was held in December as part of the 1985 divisional series.
-Winners were Tom Bell and Mary Jo Czyzio in a Datsun 510, with second going to Erik Zenz and Steve Nowicki in a Saab 99 and third place awarded to Robert Parks and Jerry Tobin in an Alfa Romeo GTV.
+Winners were Tom Bell and Mary Jo Czyzio in a Datsun 510, with second going to Erik Zenz and Steve Nowicki in a Saab 99, and third place awarded to Robert Parks and Jerry Tobin in an Alfa Romeo GTV.

-Sno*Drift was run again in 1991, but as a time-speed-distance rally.
-14 teams took part, with Gene Henderson and Jim Mickle winning in a BMW 325ix.
-This team won again in 1992 when the event was repeated.
+Sno*Drift was run again in 1991, but as a time–speed–distance rally.
+A total of 14 teams took part, with Gene Henderson and Jim Mickle winning in a BMW 325ix.
+This team won the following year when the Sno*Drift was run.